NHSLeadership/nightingale-wp/README.md

 # Nightingale WordPress theme

-This is a WordPress theme that imlements the NHS Leadership Academy frontend framework [Nightingale](https://github.com/NHSLeadership/nightingale).
+This is a WordPress theme that implements the NHS Leadership Academy front-end framework [Nightingale](https://github.com/NHSLeadership/nightingale).

 ## Introduction